Our Gender Pay Report

-Since April 2017 Aldwyck Housing Group has been taking measures to reduce its Gender Pay Gap and has, as of January 2018, reduced the difference between the average salary for men and women to 16%.
-A 9% reduction.
+Since April 2017 Aldwyck Housing Group has been taking measures to reduce its Gender Pay Gap and has, as of April 2018, reduced the difference between the average salary for men and women to 17%.
+An 8% reduction.
 We now pay the UK Living Wage which has improved the salaries of our lower paid, and predominantly female employees, as well as seeking more women for senior posts.
 We’ll continue to improve the diversity across all levels of the organisation and we’ll evaluate all roles across the business to make sure we are encouraging and maintaining our commitment to diversity.

 Why does Aldwyck have a Gender Pay Gap?

 Aldwyck operate in many different sectors and markets, and has a diverse range of employees with a host of very different skill sets and experiences.
 We are a complex business delivering very different services, from Supported Housing through to Corporate Finance, and this means that we have a very broad range of roles and salaries.